creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-08-Variationnal_Dropout_and_the_local_reparameterization_trick.md

 ## Variational Dropout

-Dropout consists to add multiplicative noise to the imput of each layer.
+Dropout consists of adding multiplicative noise to the input of each layer.
 For a fully connected layer we have :

 $$ \textbf{B} = (\textbf{A} \circ \xi)\theta $$ with $$\xi \sim p(\xi_{i,j})$$